ayusuf9/poll-tracker/README.md

 * logger.py: Contains the log_error function which logs error messages to error_log.txt.

 * main_script.py: The primary script that orchestrates the web scraping, data processing, and EMA calculation.
 It also includes error handling.

+* example_results: The example result folder contains my version of the results I got from running my script.

 # How to Run:
 Ensure you have Python 3.9 and the required libraries installed.
 You can install the necessary libraries using: